By Edward Kliszus

 Marissa Licata at Birdland connected her violin to the sound system and began to improvise.
 Her solo opener immediately revealed her virtuosity.
 Her playing evoked the thematic raptures and modalities of Sarasate’s Zigeunerweisen, Liszt’s Hungarian Rhapsody No. 2., Tchaikovsky’s Violin Concerto in D – double stops, passionate portamentos, and satanically difficult passages with dazzling, ravishing violin pyrotechnics.

-A versatile, dramatic artist, Licata began with Astor Piazzola’s Libertango, capturing the spirit of the renowned Buenos Aires invention with its passionate form that drives the magnificent dance.
-At times using inventive bowing techniques to create percussive sounds, with a jazz musician’s pensive aplomb she improvises and follows the form where each member of the quartet in turn improvises over the tune.
+A versatile, dramatic artist, Licata began with Astor Piazzolla’s Libertango, capturing the spirit of the renowned Buenos Aires invention with its passionate form that drives the magnificent dance—at times using inventive bowing techniques to create percussive sounds, with a jazz musician’s pensive aplomb she improvises and follows the form where each member of the quartet, in turn, improvises over the tune.

 Birdland Jazz Club

 315 West 44th St